 No One Knows What Usability Testing Is.
 No One Knows What to Expect.

-User research in general and usability testing in particular are foreign concepts to both users and businesses here.
+User research in general and usability testing, in particular, are foreign concepts to both users and businesses here.

 People are familiar with certain techniques (surveys, focus groups, etc.) but these are generally associated with marketing efforts, and therefore opinions.
-The idea of conducting research into behaviour as a part of design efforts is a new one.
+The idea of conducting research into behavior as a part of design efforts is a new one.

 This provides challenges in the recruitment process as well as the actual research itself.